gavin-at-launch/ref-app-docker-web/README.md

 RG_DEV | name of resource group used (i.e. yourgroupname)
 USER_DEV | clientId

+Give the service principal the proper permissions to push images

+`registryId=$(az acr show --name yourregistryname --resource-group yourgroupname --query id --output tsv)`

+`az role assignment create --assignee clientId --scope $registryId --role AcrPush`

-Ensure the variable for `INIT_RUN` is set to true and run the pipeline to create the registry and push the build.
+Ensure the variable for `INIT_RUN` is set to true and run the pipeline to create the image and push to the registry.

-~Create the appservice plan~

-`az appservice plan create --resource-group yourgroupname --name yourplanname`

-~Create the web app~

-`az webapp create --resource-group yourgroupname --plan yourplanname --name yourappname`

-*We will create the appservice plan and webapp in the portal for now as the above commands are incorrect*
+Create the appservice plan and webapp in the portal

 1. In the portal, create a new app service.
 2. Deploy it to the resource group created above.